django-crispy-forms/django-crispy-forms/docs/contributing.rst

 a submitted issue, it is good to put a link to that issue in this initial comment.
 The repo managers will be notified of your pull request and it will be reviewed (see below for best practices).
-Note that you can continue to add commits to your topic branch (and push them up to github) either if you see something that needs changing, or in response to a reviewer's comments.
+Note that you can continue to add commits to your topic branch (and push them up to GitHub) either if you see something that needs changing, or in response to a reviewer's comments.
 If a reviewer asks for changes, you do not need to close the pull and reissue it after making changes.
-Just make the changes locally, push them to github, then add a comment to the discussion section of the pull request.
+Just make the changes locally, push them to GitHub, then add a comment to the discussion section of the pull request.

 Pull upstream changes into your fork regularly